edougal/edougal.github.io/about.md

 Who is this blog for?
 ----

 This blog is a place for me to organize my ideas.
-I hope anybody interested in any of the above topics finds something worth thinking about here.
+I that hope anybody interested in any of the above topics finds something worth thinking about here.